XRG2014/yes-a-shell/README.md

-# "Yes" command for iOS/iPadOS [a-Shell](https://holzschu.github.io/a-Shell_iOS)
+# The "Yes" command for iOS/iPadOS [a-Shell](https://holzschu.github.io/a-Shell_iOS)
-The classic "yes" command from linux now made for iOS/iPadOS a-Shell.
+The classic "Yes" command from linux now made for iOS/iPadOS a-Shell.

 > Coded in python

+> This program does not include the --version flag

+> Please note that this is not an official release of the "Yes" command, and that it may not include every feature

 ### Install: